:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 The Spruce / Dera Burreson

-How We Tested the Patio Umbrellas
+How We Tested the Outdoor Patio Umbrellas

 On a scorching-hot sunshiny day in mid-May, we tested 28 patio umbrellas in The Spruce’s outdoor Lab in Des Moines, Iowa.

-Each tester then stepped away to consider their umbrella’s sturdiness of materials, including the covering and frame, as well as its attractiveness.
-Finally, testers intentionally stained their umbrellas with artificial "bird doo" and reported how easy the goo cleaned up, and whether it could be machine-washed, if necessary.
+We then took a step back to consider each umbrella’s overall sturdiness, including the covering and frame, as well as its attractiveness.
+Finally, we intentionally stained each umbrella with artificial "bird doo" and reported how easily the goo cleaned up, and whether it could be machine-washed, if necessary.
+After we closed each umbrella, reporting the ease of doing so.
+Finally, we gave each a value-based score, determining whether the price was justified.

 :max_bytes(150000):strip_icc()/best-outdoor-patio-umbrellas-4159049-FINAL-fb52fd76d59a43c0b7a9e10e822e548b.jpg)